Made in the Shade

 Special thanks to Director Phil D'Asaro and Producers Bruce Handley and Joni Ramirez for telling our story.

-Follow the filmmakers for updates on screenings and releases.
+Follow the filmmakers for updates on screenings.

 In the News